 Food and Diet: What to Feed Your Black Moor Goldfish

-Black Moor Goldfish is an omnivore species so the key to feeding these fish is a well-balanced diet of plant and meaty food.
+Black Moor Goldfish is an omnivore species, so the key to feeding these fish is a well-balanced diet of plant and meaty food.
 You should limit the amount of protein gain to 30% of the diet so the fish can get the proper nutrients it needs.
-It’s hard to keep track of his protein every day, using an automatic fish feeder can save a lot of work and effort.
+It’s hard to keep track of his protein every day.

 - Goldfish flakes & pellets